serge1peshcoff/photostream/README.md

 An unofficial Instagram client for elementary OS.

 Uses libraries:
-* gtk+-3.0 - for all graphic stuff
+* `gtk+-3.0` - for all graphic stuff
-* glib-2.0 - for almost all stuff
+* `glib-2.0` - for almost all stuff
-* gio-2.0 - for file input/output
+* `gio-2.0` - for file input/output
-* granite
+* `granite`
-* libsoup - for networking stuff
+* `libsoup` - for networking stuff
-* json-glib - for parsing JSON data received through API
+* `json-glib` - for parsing JSON data received through API
-* webkit2gtk-4.0 - for logging in
+* `webkit2gtk-4.0` - for logging in
-* libxml-2.0 - for parsing user news and settings
+* `libxml-2.0` - for parsing user news and settings

-webkit2gtk-4.0 which is in Ubuntu 14.04 repositories is too older, you need at least version 2.6.2, so you need to fetch the latest release from the http://webkitgtk.org/, download and compile it yourself.
+`webkit2gtk` which is in Ubuntu 14.04 repositories is too older, you need at least version 2.6.2, so you need to fetch the latest release from the http://webkitgtk.org/, download and compile it yourself.
 You can also get it by installing webkit2gtk from GNOME 3 Staging PPA: [ppa:gnome3-team/gnome3-staging](https://launchpad.net/~gnome3-team/+archive/ubuntu/gnome3-staging)

 Inspired a lot by Birdie Twitter client.